 According to this document, the cemetery grounds were “greatly in need of attention and a movement has recently been set on foot to put them in decent order, and, if possible, erect a simple monument to their memory.”

-The efforts of the Ladies Confederate Memorial Association in the year 1890 coincide with the revitalization of the Albemarle Chapter.
+The efforts of the Ladies Confederate Memorial Association in 1890 coincide with the revitalization of the Albemarle Chapter.
 The collected papers of the group, also in Special Collections, includes their constitution and bylaws, dated February 22, 1890, and according to its author this early iteration of the group was organized “for the purpose of caring for and erecting a memorial for our Confederate dead.”
 In another brief history of the UDC (which, in the historical retelling, is conflated with the Ladies Confederate Memorial Association), also among the papers, the names to be listed on the four bronze plaques are also said to be compiled “In response to an appeal to this association from the John Bowie Strange Camp, C.V., of Charlottesville, through Professor Garrett, commander, for a ‘ladies auxiliary to the Camp,’ to assist in providing for needy Confederate Veterans, their widows and orphans, that Mrs. Garrett formed the Albemarle Chapter, Daughters of the Confederacy.”

 The dedication ceremony